Visheon/Python-Game-Store/README.md

 A game rental management system for a store that lends out video games and board games, built with [`ipywidgets`](https://ipywidgets.readthedocs.io/) for the UI.
-Originally built as a single Google Colab notebook (`F529747_CW.ipynb`), this repo splits that notebook into standalone, importable Python modules that work together as a normal codebase.
+Originally built as a single Google Colab notebook (`Board Game Store.ipynb`), this repo splits that notebook into standalone, importable Python modules that work together as a normal codebase.

-The original notebooks are kept in [`notebooks/`](notebooks/) for reference.
+## This was created as coursework for my first year programming module at loughborough university.

 ## Features